Virtual reality is starting to see actual gains in gaming

 Lanier said a psychological issue manifests itself in VR because, with a console, PC, or mobile game the player “is kind of bigger than the game.
 Whatever the game, it exists on a screen that’s not as big as you.
 You’re the master of a little world.
 Virtual reality is the opposite, you’re inside of it.
 It’s a different situation emotionally, you feel small because you are small,” he said.

-Chris Busse, president of “The Walking Dead: Saints and Sinners” maker Skybound Interactive, agreed with some of Lanier’s assessments, but said VR can provide a positive, immersive experience and that there is also space for more intimate, story-based, individual experiences.
+Chris Busse, president of “The Walking Dead: Saints and Sinners” maker Skydance Interactive, agreed with some of Lanier’s assessments, but said VR can provide a positive, immersive experience and that there is also space for more intimate, story-based, individual experiences.

 “There’s an escapism and an immersion and presence that VR has that you just can’t get anywhere else,” Busse said.

-Five years into the VR process with Skybound, which has also invested in future VR titles, Busse said he feels VR game development is still “early” in its evolution.
+Five years into the VR process with Skydance, which has also invested in future VR titles, Busse said he feels VR game development is still “early” in its evolution.

 'We want to be a part of it,” he said.